Rapid diagnosis & treatment for your dedicated teams.

 How can Engage help your business?

 Engage Health Group has worked with hundreds of businesses that have sought to launch or review a health insurance scheme for their employees.
-The scope of our service varies greatly according to your needs:

-• Policy price comparisons to give you the latest idea of what’s available and at what price
+• Policy price comparisons: to give you the latest idea of what’s available and at what price

-• Full policy reviews to ensure you’re achieving the most value from any current schemes in place
+• Full policy reviews: to ensure you’re achieving the most value from any current schemes in place

-• Advice and support for implementing new policies into your business
+• Advice and support: for implementing new policies into your business

-• Administrative support post-implementation, reducing the burden on busy HR teams
+• Administrative support post-implementation: reducing the burden on busy HR teams

-• Annual reviews to ensure you’re still getting the best possible value from your policy
+• Annual reviews: to ensure you’re still getting the best possible value from your policy

-• Extending health policies internationally, if required
+• Extending health policies internationally: if you are employing staff abroad.

 “We received great customer service and a competitive quotation when searching for a health scheme for our business.
 It was then a simple process to activate the scheme for our Group when we were ready to proceed.”